frbrigagao/DL4H-Reproduce-KeyClass/README.md

 - `run_experiments.py`: Executes training runs for benchmark datasets (single-label).
 - `run_experiments_multilabel.py`: Executes training runs for MIMIC dataset (multi-label).

-At the start of scripts you can configure the following variables:
+Modify the following variables at the start of each script:
 - `EXPERIMENT_CSV_PREFIX`: Prefix of the CSV filename that will store the results.
 - `DATASETS`: Array with the list of datasets to be tested.
 - `LEARNING RATE`: Array with the end model learning rates to be tested per dataset.